MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-E--Securing-Enterprise-Admins-Groups-in-Active-Directory.md

 ### Verification Steps

-#### Verify ‚ÄúDeny access to this computer from the network‚Äù GPO Settings
+#### Verify ìDeny access to this computer from the networkî GPO Settings
-From any member server or workstation that is not affected by the GPO changes (such as a ‚Äújump server‚Äù), attempt to access a member server or workstation over the network that is affected by the GPO changes.
+From any member server or workstation that is not affected by the GPO changes (such as a ìjump serverî), attempt to access a member server or workstation over the network that is affected by the GPO changes.
 To verify the GPO settings, attempt to map the system drive by using the **NET USE** command by performing the following steps:

 1. Log on locally using an account that is a member of the EA group.